-For, in addition to always knowing without a shadow of a doubt where we “stand” in relation to such a figure, through Him do we witness the unattainable standard that truth tragically demands of all so foolishly inclined to uphold its unwieldy virtues; truth which ceaselessly exhausts – with responsibilizing burdens – the strength, vigor, reputation, wealth, and social position of the honorable man’s life whose continual self-sacrifice the great bulk of humanity is completely unwilling to likewise offer.
-Thus do our sympathies for His sacrifices vicariously redeem our own moral failures, weaknesses of nerve, spiritual unworthiness and the lethal deception of our greatest worldly “triumphs,” at least to an extent; the Principled Man who, according to the stubbornness of his moral resolve amid all the evidence to the contrary, purges, cleanses, and sacralizes the everywhere obvious and evident stain of sin that spoils, contaminates, and makes a man unworthy the life he bodily enjoys.
+For, in addition to always knowing without a shadow of a doubt where we “stand” in relation to such a figure, through Him do we witness the unattainable standard that truth tragically demands of all so foolishly inclined to uphold its unwieldy virtues; truth which ceaselessly exhausts – with responsibilizing burdens – the strength, vigor, reputation, wealth, and social position of the honorable man’s life whose continual self-sacrifice to his word the great bulk of humanity is completely unwilling to likewise offer.
+Thus do our sympathies for His sacrifices vicariously redeem our own moral failures, weaknesses of nerve, spiritual unworthiness, and the lethal deception of our greatest worldly “triumphs,” at least to an extent; the Principled Man who, according to the stubbornness of his moral resolve amid all the evidence to the contrary, purges, cleanses, and sacralizes the everywhere obvious and evident stain of sin that spoils, contaminates, and makes a man unworthy the life he bodily enjoys.

-The maintenance of any single ontological state cannot, of course, be endured for any length beyond an indistinguishable moment: for to tarry in the grips of ultimate freedom is to expose oneself to nihilistic probabilities too terrible, meaningless, directionless, and bewildering for one to existentially endure (bereft as nihilism is of the absolute surety of ground by which its practitioners might move productively in a coherent, consistent direction at all); unfreedom which, through its predeterminations, empties life of the novelty, happenstance, discovery, and wonder that makes it at all interesting, endurable, and artistically valuable.
+The maintenance of any single ontological state cannot, of course, be endured for any length beyond an indistinguishable moment: for to tarry in the grips of ultimate freedom is to expose oneself to nihilistic probabilities too terrible, meaningless, directionless, and bewildering for one to existentially endure (bereft as nihilism is of the absolute surety of ground by which its practitioners might move productively in a coherent, consistent direction at all); unfreedom which, through its predeterminations, empties life of the novelty, discovery, and wonder that makes life at all interesting, endurable, and artistically valuable.